Jelšava

-Jelšava (Eltsch or Jelschau; Jolsva; Alnovia) is a town and municipality in Revúca District in the Banská Bystrica Region of Slovakia.
+Jelšava (Eltsch or Jelschau; Jolsva) is a town and municipality in Revúca District in the Banská Bystrica Region of Slovakia.

 Etymology

 The name is derived from Slovak jelša (alder).
 Jelšava means "a place overgrown with alders" or "a forest with alders".

 Geography

 The town lies in the Revúcka vrchovina highlands at the border of the Slovak Ore Mountains and Slovak Karst, in the valley of the Muráň river, at an altitude of around 258 m.
 It is located by road around 10 km from Revúca, 100 km from Banská Bystrica and 105 km away from Košice.

 Along to the main settlement, it also has "part" Teplá Voda, bit north-west of the town.